Navigation

 The Legend of Goatman Bridge

-The Old Alton Bridge in Denton is supposedly haunted by the spirit of a half-man, half-goat creature that appears at night to travelers who dared to knock on the bridge three times at night.
+The Old Alton Bridge in Denton is supposedly haunted by the spirit of a half-man, half-goat creature that appears at night to travelers who dared to knock on the bridge three times.
 The bridge itself has a sordid history of prejudice and violence, and the frightening concept of a demonic satyr has certainly scared off its fair share of drunk college kids.
 Have we found our next iconic slasher?

-The Spirit of the Lizard Lounge
+The Phantom of the Lizard Lounge

-The long-time Dallas nightclub Lizard Lounge closed its doors in September as a result of COVID-19 related shutdowns.
+The long-time Dallas nightclub Lizard Lounge closed its doors in 2020 as a result of COVID-19 related shutdowns.
 The performing hall, originally known as the Grand Crystal Palace Dinner Theater, was built as a warehouse in 1899.
 Lizard Lounge visitors have been freaked out for generations by mysterious exploding lightbulbs and the presence of an unexplained chill in the building.
 Is there a Phantom of the Opera of sorts in Dallas?
 The Phantom of the Lizard, perhaps?

 The Ghosts of Preston Road